tyconsulting/blog.tyang.github.io/_posts/2014-02-27-configure-opsmgr-2012-web-console-single-sign.md

 Above screenshot was taken from the guide.
 However, it turned out it doesn’t seem like the guide is 100% correct for OpsMgr 2012 (I can’t confirm for 2007 as I don’t have a 2007 management group in my lab anymore).

-Instead of choosing “Use Kerberos Only”, we should choose the other option <strong>“Use any authentication protocol”</strong>.
+Instead of choosing "Use Kerberos Only", we should choose the other option <strong>"Use any authentication protocol"</strong>.
 This is where I got stuck as before I called Microsoft, I did change the NLB address to a management server in the web.config but it didn’t make a difference.
 Otherwise it would have worked then.

 I also had to add the NLB address to the list because my web console is configured to use NLB: